aldertzomer/Microbial-Genomics-2022/_episodes/05_Assembly_Quality.md

 ### Generating the N50

 From wikipedia:
 N50 can be described as a weighted median statistic such that 50% of the entire assembly is contained in contigs or scaffolds equal to or larger than this value.
 Given a set of contigs, each with its own length, the N50 length is defined as the shortest sequence length at 50% of the genome.
 The N50 is similar to a mean or median of lengths, but has greater weight given to the longer contigs.
+The N75 is defined as the shortest sequence length at 75% of the genome.

 It can be thought of as the point of half of the mass of the distribution; the number of bases from all contigs longer than the N50 will be close to the number of bases from all contigs shorter than the N50.
 For example, consider 9 contigs with the lengths 2,3,4,5,6,7,8,9,and 10; their sum is 54, half of the sum is 27, and the size of the genome also happens to be 54.
-50% of this assembly would be 10 + 9 + 8 = 27 (half the length of the sequence).
+50% of this assembly would be 10 + 9 + 8 = 27 (half the length of the sequence, starting from the largest).
 Thus the N50=8, which is the size of the contig which, along with the larger contigs, contain half of sequence of a particular genome.
 Note: When comparing N50 values from different assemblies, the genomes must have similar sizes.

-It would be possible to generate the N50 by hand, however we will be making use of the tool called QUAST ( http://quast.sourceforge.net/quast )
+We can generate the N50, the N75 or N90 by hand, but we will also be making use of the tool called QUAST ( http://quast.sourceforge.net/quast )

 Quast can be run by the following commandline and will generate a folder called quast_ERR326690 containing interesting statistics:
 ~~~